 The upper Marais is famous because of its atmosphere.
 Ok: there are also many attractions I will tell you about.
 But, what is really special is the bohemian atmosphere of some streets.
 If you want to catch it, I suggest going to the museum I mentioned.
 They are in hotel particuliers, ancient buildings that host both traditional and modern happenings.

 I also have to admit that the Upper Marais or Haut Marais is famous because of shopping!
 If you go to Rue des Francs-Bourgeois, you are sure to find something great by artisan weavers!
 And if you go to Rue du Vieille du Temple, you can see some of the fanciest boutiques of Paris.
 Upper Marais offers a lot: you can go to Rue Charlot and admire photography and Lomography art.
 And if you want to have your hair done, you can find what you are looking for in Boulevard des Filles du Calvaire for sure.

 If you want to spend your day in the Upper Marais, take advantage of the Marché des Enfants Rouges.
 It is one of the oldest markets in Paris and you can eat something right there or in front of its area.
 You will find lots of traditional cafès!
 Since it’s a covered market, it’s something you can do even if it’s raining!

-Lower Marais is the area of this huge districts where Jewish community developed.
-You can see it in streets like Rue des Rosiers, rue des Ecouffes, rue Pavée.
+Lower Marais is the area of these huge districts where Jewish community developed.
+You can see it in the streets like Rue des Rosiers, rue des Ecouffes, rue Pavée.

 After visiting these interesting attractions of Paris, you can also taste Jewish dishes in kosher delicatessen restaurants or at falafel stands.
 In Lower Marais, you can eat in a restaurant where one of the top chefs cooks, Paul-Arthur Berlan.
 If you would like something faster, you can also go to a bistro.